brandonm6/absurdle/README.md

 Re-creation of Absurdle as found here: https://qntm.org/files/absurdle/absurdle.html.

 Play by compiling then running _Absurdle.java_.
-- by default, the maximum number of guesses is eight, but a lower maximum number may be specified using an integer command-line argument
+- the default maximum number of guesses (8) may be changed by passing an integer command-line argument